Unity-Technologies/ui-toolkit-manual-code-examples/README.md

 # UI Toolkit Manual Code Examples

-This repo includes the code examples for the following Unity UI Toolkit docs:
+This repo includes the code examples for Unity's UI Toolkit documentation.
+The code examples in this repo don't work by themselves and the repo doesn't include any project files.

+You must follow the steps in the UI Toolkit user manual to create the examples.
+You can create the examples with any Unity template and with the sample scene.
+Most of the examples were created with Editor UI for demo purposes, but they will work for runtime UI.

 ## Editor UI examples